Aditinegi97/Hospital_Management_system_PHP/README.md

-# Hospital-Management-System
-"Health Care hospital" Management System is designed for manage details about hospital patient,employee and rooms(10).
-Designed by using HTML / CSS / JS / JQUERY/ PHP (procedural php) / MYSQL.
+"Health Care Hospital" Management System is designed to manage details about hospital patients, employees, and rooms.
+Developed using HTML, CSS, JS, jQuery, PHP (procedural), MySQL, and Bootstrap, it ensures efficient data handling and user-friendly interface.
+The system facilitates streamlined hospital operations, providing robust functionalities for record management and accessibility across various departments within the healthcare facility.

-Languages and Framworks HTML CSS JS PHP (procedural php) MYSQL JQUERY BOOTSTRAP
+STEPS TO DO_
 Import Database file from DATABASE and USERMANUAL folder.
 User Manual Included
 1)Create Account for System to create need to enter Top level Adminstration login details to system.